algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifacations/FunctionalSpecifiaction.md

 ### 1 - Introduction
 #### 1.1 Pac-Man®
-The Pac-Man video game, was published the 25th of October 1980 in the USA.
-It is a Maze Action Game developed by Namco, originally for arcades.
-The player controls Pac-man who is chased down by 4 different Ghosts in a maze The goal of the player is to eat every dots in the maze in order to finish the level and go on to the next one.
+The Pac-Man video game was released on October 25, 1980, in the USA.
+It is a maze action game developed by Namco, originally for arcades.
+The player controls Pac-Man, who is chased by four different ghosts in a maze.
+The player's goal is to eat every dot in the maze to complete the level and move on to the next one.

-But there's a twist, large flashing dots named "Power Pellets" turns the ghost to blue making them vulnerable to the player's attacks, giving bonus points.
+But there's a twist: large flashing dots, named "Power Pellets", turn the ghosts blue, making them vulnerable to the player's attacks and giving bonus points.

 #### 1.2 Assembly language
 Assembly is a low-level programming language, created in 1947, closely related to the architecture of a CPU.
 Each assembly language instruction corresponds to a specific operation that the CPU can perform, such as arithmetic calculations, data movement, and control flow.
-Assembly is used to write programs that interacts direclty with a computer's hardware and control its operations.
-Assembly is specific to a particular CPU architecture, a code written for one type of CPU may not be compatible with another.
+Assembly is used to write programs that interact directly with a computer's hardware and control its operations.
+Assembly is specific to a particular CPU architecture, and code written for one type of CPU may not be compatible with another.

-### 2 - Overview
+### 2 - Project Scope and Obectives

-### 3 - Project Scope
+### 3 - Functional Requirements

-### 4 - Risks and Assumptions
+### 4 - Non-Functional Requirements

-### 5 - Goals
+### 5 - Dependencies

+### 6 - Testing Requirements

-### 6 - Constraints
+### 7 - Constraints and Assumptions
 Copyright Namco, Pac-man is a trademark

+### 8 - Risks adn Mitigation Strategies

-### 7 -
+### 9  - Appendix